harthur/nomnom/README.md

 by default, argparse parses [node.js](http://nodejs.org/)'s `process.argv`.
 You can also pass in the args:
 	var options = parser.parse(["-xvf", "--atomic=true"])

-positional args are supported, but only at the beginning of the args:
+positional arguments are supported, but only at the beginning (the help message reflects this):
 	var opts = [
 	  { name: 'filename',
 	    position: 0,